ixn-xhio/node-express-ts-sequelize/README.md

 # node-express-typescript-sequelize
-Template to faster start and develop your next micro-service
+Template to faster start and develop your next micro-service using ExpressJS with Typescript